dotnet/AspNetDocs/aspnet/web-forms/overview/moving-to-aspnet-20/membership.md

 [!code-xml[Main](membership/samples/sample1.xml)]

-Unfortunately, if you dont modify the connection string, ASP.NET will not give you a descriptive error.
-It will just continue to complain saying that you havent created the database.
+Unfortunately, if you don't modify the connection string, ASP.NET will not give you a descriptive error.
+It will just continue to complain saying that you haven't created the database.
 In the case above, I have modified the connection string to point to my local SQL Server 2000 instance.

 ## Specifying Configuration and Adding Users and Roles